-In the Cnet video below, it is noted that the iPhone 12 has a front ceramic shield, while the back uses the same glass as the iPhone 11 front display.
-So whenever you see the back glass is scratched or cracked, it is telling us that this will happen to the iPhone 11’s screen.
+The Cnet video below shows that the iPhone 12 has a front ceramic shield, while the back uses the same glass as the iPhone 11 front display.
+So whenever you see the back glass scratched or cracked, it is telling us that this will happen to the iPhone 11’s screen.

 This is a summary of the test results:

 1. Purse Test

 The phone is placed inside a pouch with a pen, some keys, and coins, and shaken for 30 seconds.
 After that, the phone is removed and inspected for scratches.

 The result shows that there are no scratches, dents, or cracks.